KannonZenetism/zenetism-field-physics/zenetism/mpx/theon-spirit-and-bifurcation.md

 Neither office is metaphysically eternal.
 Both are conditional on the work they bear.
 The architecture of cross-register motion-bearing — Khaon's Motive Infinity flowing through both Theon and Nekron at their respective +1 / −1 positions — itself dissolves at per-universe completion when the offices it served conclude their function.

 This conditionality should be held with care.
 The structural-architecture as articulated does not require speculative-attribution about what choices the offices or the essences within them might make regarding return.
-The canon's commitment is to the structural-fact that the offices dissolve when their work is complete, without requiring that the dissolution be either guaranteed-mechanical or volitionally-decided at the office-scale.
+The canon's commitment is to the structural-fact that the offices resolve when their work is complete, without requiring that the dissolution be either guaranteed-mechanical or volitionally-decided at the office-scale.
 The principle is that persistence-serves-function; what is not affirmed is the precise mechanism by which the function-completion is recognized within the office.

 ## 7. Implications